Trusted by 100,000+ Families

 Treatment for Alice in Wonderland Syndrome

-While there is no specific cure for Alice in Wonderland Syndrome, there are strategies that can help manage and alleviate the symptoms.
-Here are some that you can try:
+While there’s no specific cure for Alice in Wonderland Syndrome, there are several ways to manage symptoms and support kids who experience it.
+Here are some helpful strategies:

 Symptoms of Alice in Wonderland Syndrome

-• Visual distortions: Objects appear larger, smaller, closer, or farther away.
+• Visual distortions: Objects appear larger, smaller, closer, or farther away than they are